Rahadul2538/ec2-s3-backend-create-with-terraform/readme.md

   }
 }
 What This Does:
-Stores Terraform state file remotely in the specified S3 bucket.
+Stores the Terraform state remotely in the specified S3 bucket.

 Encrypts the state file.

-Uses a specific AWS CLI profile.

-The "key" acts like the file name in the bucket.

-(Optionally) if you create a DynamoDB table, it will enable state locking to prevent simultaneous apply operations.

-What This Does:
-Stores Terraform state file remotely in the specified S3 bucket.

-Encrypts the state file.

-Uses a specific AWS CLI profile.
+Uses an AWS profile from your local AWS CLI config.

-The "key" acts like the file name in the bucket.
+Can be extended to support state locking with DynamoDB.

-⚙️ How to Use
+✅ How to Run the Project
 bash
 Copy
 Edit
-# Step 1: Initialize Terraform (downloads provider, configures backend)
+# Initialize Terraform and configure the backend
 terraform init

-# Step 2: Preview the infrastructure changes
+# Show execution plan
 terraform plan

-# Step 3: Apply the configuration and create resources
+# Apply changes to create infrastructure
 terraform apply
-🧹 Clean Up
-To destroy all resources created by Terraform:
+✅ Destroy the Infrastructure
 bash
 Copy
 Edit
 terraform destroy